Skip to Content

 Perfect for dull, uneven skin, this rosehip oil brightens with its antioxidant properties.

+You’ll only need a few drops as the last step in your skincare routine.
 You can also mix a drop or two into your moisturizer or foundation for a beautiful glow.

 The Ordinary 100% Organic Cold-Pressed Rose Hip Seed Oil